felipeg48/bosh-lite-install/README.md

 Before you fire the script, please ensure you have [HomeBrew] (http://brew.sh/) install.
 If not, the setup script will install it on your behalf.

+You will be prompted to type in your password for HomeBrew install.

+If you don't have RVM installed already, the script will install one, and you'll have to open a new terminal and fire the setup again.

 Install [Vagrant] (http://www.vagrantup.com/)

 Install [VirtualBox] (https://www.virtualbox.org/) if you don't have [VMWare Fusion] (http://www.vmware.com/products/fusion-professional)